Ghost-Recon131/FP-a2-s3843790/README.md

 1. AdminHomeController: Not yet implemented

 ## Controllers - User
-1. BookTableController:
+1. BookTableController: Allows users to select a date and table to reserve.
+Cancelling bookings is also done here.

 2. ChangePasswordController: Checks the user's password matches then updates the database with their new password.

-3. UpdateBookingController: Responsible for updating an employee's existing booking as well as handle any errors.

-4. UserHomeController: Responsible for switching to different scenes and showing the employee any updates on COVID lockdown, or their reservation request.
+3. UserHomeController: Responsible for switching to different scenes and showing the employee any updates on COVID lockdown, or their reservation request.

 ## Utils
 These are supporting classes which provides methods that may be used by controllers or DAOs'
+1. ChangeSceneUtil: Allows for changing scenes, used by controllers inside AdminFeatures and UserFeatures.

+2. DateFormatConversionUtil: Handles converting Strings into LocalDate as well as handling exceptions.

-1. IntegerCheck: Checks the provided integer & handles exceptions if the value provided is not an integer
+3. IntegerCheck: Checks the provided integer & handles exceptions if the value provided is not an integer

-2. RandPasswordUtil: Generates a new password when a user or admin uses the "Forgot Password" feature
+4. RandPasswordUtil: Generates a new password when a user or admin uses the "Forgot Password" feature

-3. RandValueUtil: Provides random number generation for generating employee ID & Booking ID
+5. RandValueUtil: Provides random number generation for generating employee ID & Booking ID

-4. SHAHashUtil: Provides hashing method and returns hash in the form of a string
+6. SHAHashUtil: Provides hashing method and returns hash in the form of a string

-5. StringCheck: Provides 2 methods.
+7. StringCheck: Provides 2 methods.
 VerifyString will return false if a string is empty and true if it is not.
 The other method; InputNotEmpty checks for GUI text fields and ensures the user has entered something.
 It will return true if nothing is entered, as well as setting a warning message.

+8. TableStatusUtil: Originally created due to different scenes being used to show user booking / cancel booking.
+This is now combined into a single scene.

+   This still provides useful features such as setting the colour of the tables based on their status.
 ## DAO
 These are Data access objects that perform retrieving, adding, updating or removing data from the database.